 ENGL 491A: Professional Field Experience is the capstone experience for the Professional Writing and Editing (PWE) concentration.
 The intent of the capstone experience is to provide you with a venue in which you can apply and further develop the skills and knowledge you have acquired during your training as PWE majors.
 As you proceed with the internship, you will gain practical experience functioning as a writer within a professional organization.
-You will develop skills in "reading" -or recognizing and analyzing-the culture of your particular organization, and you will apply this knowledge in order to adapt to the workplace environment, contribute to the organization's work, and eventually identify possibilities for innovation.
+You will develop skills in "reading"-or recognizing and analyzing-the culture of your particular organization, and you will apply this knowledge in order to adapt to the workplace environment, contribute to the organization's work, and eventually identify possibilities for innovation.
 As the semester progresses, you will become more adept at thinking of yourself as a professional writer, and you will be better prepared to develop and apply your knowledge and analytic abilities to future workplace experiences.

-While you gain on-the-job experience as a writer in a professional setting, you will also participate in a weekly online seminar in applied rhetoric.
+While you gain on-the-job experience as a writer in a professional setting, you will also participate in a weekly seminar (in person or online) in applied rhetoric.
 This seminar will give you a regular opportunity to discuss observations, problems, and accomplishments that arise on the job and to reflect on how you can best prepare yourself for future workplace experiences.
+The class will take a workshop approach in which we apply theories of workplace writing to our own internship experiences, share internship projects during class, and work on developing our identities as future professional writers.
 Because we may discuss sensitive work-related topics in class and because you may encounter sensitive materials in your workplace, you will need to maintain an ethical awareness of individual and workplace boundaries.